Leveraging Large Language Models for Sarcastic Speech Annotation in Sarcasm Detection: Introduction

 Recently, LLMs have shown promise in various NLP tasks, including emotion \cite{santoso2024large, zhang2024refashioning}, humor \cite{chen2023can} and sarcasm understanding \cite{zhang2024sarcasmbench}.
 However, most advancements have been in text and image modalities \cite{zhao2023chatgpt}.
 This work leverages LLMs to facilitate sarcasm annotation of real-world ``in-the-wild" speech data, specifically \textit{Overly Sarcastic Podcast (OSPod)}\footnote{https://overlysarcasticpodcast.transistor.fm}, a series with a rich and diverse use of naturalistic and spontaneous sarcastic expressions.
 Human annotators are incorporated to resolve disagreements between LLM-based annotations.

 This work makes three key contributions: (1) We demonstrate the feasibility of using LLMs to facilitate sarcasm annotation, enabling the creation of a bi-modal sarcastic speech dataset with reduced reliance on human annotators.
 (2) We validate the effectiveness of our LLM-based annotation approach by comparing annotation performance and testing detection models on a publicly available dataset.
-(3) Using this pipeline, we create a large-scale high-quality sarcastic speech dataset that can be used for speech-based bi-modal sarcasm detection, with potential applications in real-world, speech-only environments. \footnote{Detailed prompts used for LLM annotations, as well as the annotated dataset before and after human verification, will be made available for research purposes upon request.}
+(3) Using this pipeline, we create a large-scale high-quality sarcastic speech dataset that can be used for speech-based bi-modal sarcasm detection, with potential applications in real-world, speech-only environments. \footnote{Detailed prompts used for LLM annotations, as well as the annotated dataset before and after human verification are available at \url{https://github.com/Abel1802/PodSarc}}.